Skip to main content

 • Those who receive their residence permit directly from the IND can schedule an appointment for municipal registration

-• Intermediaries (relocation agents, immigration lawyers, tax advisers, company contacts etc) can make an appointment for registration
+• Intermediaries (relocation agents, immigration lawyers, tax advisers, company contacts etc) can also make an appointment for registration

 Register for a short stay